DocsUser Guide

 NetworkBandwidth estimate (Gbps)

-CoreMarkRelative CPU performance score
+CoreMarkRelative CPU performance score where available

 Spot interrupt %AWS spot interruption frequency (5 buckets)